pleabargain/EnglishHelpsYourCareer/grammar_in_use_used_to.md

 ---

-Paris in France ___ the most popular tourist destination.
+Paris, in France, ___ the most popular tourist destination.
 These days, French people prefer to go abroad.
 * used to be
 * is used to being
 * use
 <details><summary><b>Answer</b></summary>
 <p>

-* used to be
+used to be

 </p>